 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?

 The general investment strategy of the sub-fund is described in section 2.
 'Investment information' under title "Information concerning the sub-fund Climate Change Responsible Investing " of the prospectus.